WnP/vim-gtrans/README.md

 ## Variables

-Gtrans define 2 variables which can be redefine, default values are:
+gtrans define 2 variables which can be redefine, defaults values are:

     let g:gtrans_input_language = 'en'
     let g:gtrans_output_language = 'fr'

 ## Usage

-**Cursor Mode**: simply run :Gtrans will return the translation for the word under the cursor
+**Cursor Mode**: simply run `:Gtrans` command will return the translation for the word under the cursor

-**Visual Mode**: select an area, run :Gtrans return the translation for the given area
+**Visual Mode**: select an area, run `:Gtrans` command return the translation for the given area

-Enjoy (^_^)